Dynamics at the Boundary of Game Theory and Distributed Computing: Complexity of Asynchronous Dynamics

-\begin{claim} The system is convergent iff $A\cap B=\emptyset$. \end{claim} \begin{proof} We know from Claim~\ref{claim:infinite} that if there is an oscillation, then there are infinitely many time steps in which both node $1$ and $2$'s actions are $0$.
+Now assume for contradiction that $A\cap B=\emptyset$ and the system is not convergent. we know from Claim~\ref{claim:infinite} that if there is an oscillation, then there are infinitely many time steps in which both node 1 and 2's actions are $0$.
 We argue that this implies that there must be infinitely many time steps in which both nodes select action $0$ \emph{simultaneously}.
-Indeed, recall that node $1$ only chooses action $0$ if node $2$'s action is $1$, and vice versa, and so if both nodes never choose $0$ simultaneously, then it is never the case that both nodes' actions are $0$ at the same time step (a contradiction).
+Indeed, node 1 only chooses action $0$ if node 2's action is $1$, and vice versa, and so if both nodes never choose $0$ simultaneously, then it is never the case that both nodes' actions are $0$ at the same time step, a contradiction.
 Now, when is it possible for both $1$ and $2$ to choose $0$ at the same time?
 Observe that this can only be if the actions of nodes $3,\ldots,n$ constitute an element that is in both $A$ and $B$.
-Hence, $A\cap B\neq\emptyset$. \end{proof} This completes the proof of Thm.~\ref{thm:com-cxity}. \end{proof}
+Hence, $A\cap B\neq\emptyset$, another contradiction. \end{proof}

+We have reduced $\textsc{Disj}^{q}(A,B)$, which requires $\Omega(q)$ bits of communication, to the problem of checking convergence of an $n$-node system with historyless and self-independent reaction functions.
+As $q$ was defined as the length of a maximal snake in $Q_n$, a classical combinatorial result due to Evdokimov shows that $q=\Omega(2^n)$.

+\begin{theorem}[Evdokimov~\cite{Evdokimov1969}] Let $z\in\Z_{+}$ be sufficiently large.
+Then, the size $|S|$ of a maximal snake in the $z$-hypercube $Q_z$ is at least $\lambda2^z$ for some $\lambda>0$. \end{theorem}